kinjal-luhar/QAssurify/README.md

-# Strict QA Agent — CLI and Web UI
+# QAssurify Agent — CLI and Web UI

 A comprehensive, automated QA testing framework for web applications.
 You can run it via the Command Line (CLI) or from a lightweight Web UI.
 The agent acts like a real QA tester with strict validation and automated execution.